YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Language support should include confirmation that you understand the plan, risks, instructions, and follow up steps.

-Daily English is different from medical understanding
+Daily English is not the same as medical consent

 You may manage daily English well enough for travel, hotels, restaurants, and messages.
 That does not mean you fully understand surgical consent, graft planning, donor limits, anesthesia, medication risks, or complication instructions.
 Medical language is a different level of communication, and stress can make a familiar second language feel weaker on surgery day.